FrancisVila/MFT_convert/content/en/docs/TransferCFT/Protocols_start_here/start_here_odette/Receiving_transfers.md

 - value received
     if NRECMF = F or V
 - negotiated
-    value of the network message size &lt;Rusize> if NRECFM = U
+    value of the network message size &lt;Rusize&gt; if NRECFM = U

 You must specify the FCODE and FTYPE.